patrick-crawford/WEB422-Backup/notes/angular-components-contd.md

 <app-blue-box></app-blue-box>
 ```

-To enable communication between "RedBoxComponent" and "BlueBoxComponent", we must add a **property** (let's call it: "message") to "BlueBoxComponent" that accepts a value sent from a parent (ie: "RedBoxComponent", ie: its "redMessage" property).
+To enable communication between "RedBoxComponent" and "BlueBoxComponent", we must add a **property** (let's call it: "message") to "BlueBoxComponent" that accepts a value sent from a parent (ie: "RedBoxComponent" using its "redMessage" property).
 From our "property binding" above, this would look something like this (**NOTE**: It is important for the "message" property to be in hard brackets - [ ], otherwise "redMessage" will be interpreted as a string, not a value from a property in the parent Component):

 ```html
 <app-blue-box [message]="redMessage"></app-blue-box>